Free Legal Dictionary – User Supplied Legal Definitions

 M.

-Magistrate: in the federal court system, a person is appointed to serve as a court representative.
-Often given many responsibilities that the federal judge would otherwise perform.
+Magistrate: In the federal court system, a person is appointed to serve as a court representative.
+They are often given many responsibilities that the federal judge would otherwise perform.

 Malfeasance: the doing of an act in an improper, wrongful, or unlawful manner